wawzat/purpleair-data-tools/README.txt

               Fixed bug in summarize() if expected and acutal column names were not in sorted order.
     20191026: Improved handling of dataframe column naming to prevent potential issues with PurpleAir changing column names.
+    20191101: Added Ipm25 column for "AQI".
+AQI in quotes since the offical midnight to midnight methodology is not used but a rolling 24 average is used instead.

   Notes for using reference files